SigVarGen/SigVarGen/README.md

 ## Installation

 SigVarGen is compatible with Python 3.8 and above.
+The framework works on Ubuntu, macOS, and Windows.
+Specifically, it has been tested on: Ubuntu 22.04, macOS 14 and Windows 11.

 To install the framework, simply use pip:

 ```bash
 pip install SigVarGen